AdobeDocs/workfront.en/help/manage-work/projects/create-projects/create-project.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## New project default settings

-When you create a project, `Workfront` applies a set of default settings to it.
+When you create a project, Workfront applies a set of default settings to it.
 For example, the Status, Group, or Schedule Mode are preset when you create the project.

 Consider the following:

-* As a `Workfront administrator` `or a `group administrator``, you can configure the default settings for a new project when configuring Project Preferences.
+* As a Workfront administrator `or a group administrator`, you can configure the default settings for a new project when configuring Project Preferences.
-* `Workfront` applies the settings of the group, if there are any, before it applies those set by the `Workfront administrator`.
+* Workfront applies the settings of the group, if there are any, before it applies those set by the Workfront administrator.
-* If you create a project using a template, the settings from the template take precedence over the settings established by the `Workfront` or `group administrator`.
+* If you create a project using a template, the settings from the template take precedence over the settings established by the Workfront or group administrator.

 >[!NOTE]
 >